knguyen1401/moneyconverter/README.md

 # Python Money converter

-The Python code has VND (Vietnam Dong) and USD converter.
-You can modify the code to add more currency.
+The Python code has VND to USD, USD to EUR converter